 Something that clicks and makes huge sense, I write “booom” in the notes.

 Something personally, I write “this is something you do / this is you”.

-Then I copy-paste the highligted parts on a word spreadsheet and that’ll form the basis of my summary.
+Then I copy-paste the highlighted parts on a word file and that’ll form the basis of my summary.